ritwikbiswas/iOS-bluetooth-data-collection/README.md

 # iOS-bluetooth-data-collection

-Cloud based data collection architecture for ultrasonic echo location
+###A cloud based  architecture for collecting ultrasonic sensory data

+There are three primary components to this architecture:
+- Item 1
+- Item 2
+- Item 3